Beat-k/BEA/README.md

 **Contact:** jeremyjackson7@proton.me
-**License:** MIT (community) / Commercial (partners) **GitHub:** [github.com/BEAT-K](https://github.com/BEAT-K) **Revision:** v2.7 · April 2026
+**License:** MIT (community) / Commercial (partners) **GitHub:** [github.com/BEAT-K](https://github.com/BEAT-K) **Revision:** v2.9 · May 2026
-**Tests:** 6,731 passing across 57 pillar modules
+**Tests:** 7,299 passing across 61 pillar modules

 ---

-## What Is BEA_Aura_CSE_OS?
+## What Is BEA_Aura_CDE_OS?

-BEA_Aura_CSE_OS is not just an operating system.
+BEA_Aura_CDE_OS is not just an operating system.

 An OS manages resources.
-BEA_Aura_CSE_OS does that — but underneath the resource management is something more fundamental.
+BEA_Aura_CDE_OS does that — but underneath the resource management is something more fundamental.
 A unified signal-based framework where every domain of the system speaks the same language, operates under the same physics, and evolves under the same intelligence.

-> **BEA_Aura_CSE_OS is a Reality Engine.**
+> **BEA_Aura_CDE_OS is a Reality Engine.**

 ```
 Compute    =  Matter        (GPU cycles are the substance of the system)